googleanalytics/gav4-python/README.md

 ## Typical usage example

 There are two methods of using the gav4 library.
-You can `apply` the library to an authorized Google Analytics Service object, which exposes a get method that operates much like the current Core Reporting API V3.
+You can `apply` the library to an authorized `analyticsreporting` Service object, which exposes a get method that operates much like the current Core Reporting API V3.

     import gav4

-    # Apply the gav4 get method to the authorized service object.
+    # Apply the gav4 get method to the analyticsreporting service object.
-    gav4.apply_gav4(analytics)
+    gav4.apply_gav4(analyticsreporting)

     # Call the gav4_get method with a V3 request and get a V3 response.
     v3_response = analytics.gav4_get(v3_request).execute()

-Alternatively you can convert the requests and responses directly.
+Alternatively, you can convert the requests and responses directly.

     # Convert a V3 request into a V4 request.
     v4_request = gav4.convert_request(v3_request)

     # Call the V4 API.
-    v4_response = analytics.reports().batchGet(body=v4_request).execute()
+    v4_response = analyticsreporting.reports().batchGet(body=v4_request).execute()

     # Convert the V4 API response into a V3 response.
     v3_response = gav4.convert_report(v4_response.get('reports', [])[0])